 Internet Traffic doesn’t buy from you or hire you.
 No. It’s engaged people, who buy from you or hire you.

-As a result, we see people writing blog posts with titles like, “50 Magical Facts You Probably Never Knew About Marketing”, etc. People click the title, then leave.
+As a result, we see people writing blog post after blog post, with titles like, “50 Magical Facts You Probably Never Knew About Marketing – number 17 will make you cry!”, etc. People click the title, then leave.
 These bloggers then wonder why they get traffic, but no connection… no sales, business leads or subscribers.
 They think they have a conversion problem, when it’s their whole, traffic first approach, which is screwed.

-In a nutshell: Sensationalist, keyword-weighted blog posts and articles attract clicks… not clients.
+In a nutshell: List posts and sensationalist, keyword-weighted posts and articles attract clicks… but without substance, they do not attract clients.